United Keetoowah Band of Cherokee Indians: Government

-Assistant Chief is Jeff Wacoche.
-Joyce Fourkiller-Hawk serves as the tribal Secretary and Sonja Ummerteskee Gourd is the tribe's Treasurer.
-Tribal officers hold four-year terms while tribal council members are elected to two-year terms.
+Tribal officers hold four-year terms while tribal district representatives are elected to two-year terms.
 The election calendars parallel the United States' national election calendar (Mid-terms and Presidential).

 Economic development

-The tribe owns and operates Keetoowah Construction in Tahlequah, and the Keetoowah Cherokee Treatment Center in Tulsa, Oklahoma.
-They have an arts and crafts gallery, showcasing members' work.
+The tribe owns and operates Keetoowah Construction in Tahlequah and the Keetoowah Cherokee Treatment Center in Tulsa, Oklahoma.
+They have an arts and crafts gallery which showcases United Keetoowah Band citizens' work.

-They own and operate the Keetoowah Cherokee Casino, with over 500 gaming machines, in Tahlequah.
+They owned and operated the Keetoowah Cherokee Casino in Tahlequah from 1986 to 2013.
 The UKB issue their own tribal vehicle tags.
 Their estimated annual economic impact is $267 million.
 They host an annual homecoming festival over the first weekend of October.

 Origins

-The word Keetoowah (Kituwa) is the name of an ancient Cherokee mother town and earthwork mound in the eastern homeland of the Cherokee.
-Kituwah also is considered by the Cherokee to be their original name.
+The word Keetoowah (Kituwa) is the name of an ancient Cherokee mother town and earthwork mound in the eastern homeland of the Cherokees.
+Kituwah also is considered by Cherokees to be their original name.
 The UKB's original land claims include all or parts of Alabama, the Carolinas, Georgia, Kentucky, Tennessee, Virginia, and West Virginia.
-Following the western movement of the Cherokee, UKB traditional territories include the above-mentioned states with the addition of Arkansas, Illinois, Kansas, Missouri, Oklahoma, and Texas.
+Following the western movement of the Cherokees, UKB traditional territories include the above-mentioned states with the addition of Arkansas, Illinois, Kansas, Missouri, Oklahoma, and Texas.

 History

-The UKB members are composed primarily of descendants of the "Old Settlers," Cherokee who settled in present-day Arkansas and Oklahoma around 1817.
-They were well established before most of the Cherokee were forcibly relocated by the United States government from the Southeast to Indian Territory in what became known as the 1838 Trail of Tears.
+The UKB members are composed primarily of descendants of the "Old Settlers," Cherokees who settled in present-day Arkansas and Oklahoma around 1817.
+They were well established before most of the Cherokees were forcibly relocated by the United States government from the Southeast to Indian Territory in what became known as the 1838 Trail of Tears.

 By the 1880s, all Cherokee people faced increased pressure by the US government for assimilation.
-During the late 19th and early 20th centuries, Cherokee and other Native American children were sent to Indian boarding schools away from home for their education: they were expected to speak only English, were generally prohibited from speaking their own languages, and were expected to adopt Christianity rather than practice native spirituality.
+During the late 19th and early 20th centuries, Cherokees and other Native American children were sent to Indian boarding schools away from home for their education: they were expected to speak only English, were generally prohibited from speaking their own languages, and were expected to adopt Christianity rather than practice native spirituality.
 The US federal government unilaterally closed and seized Cherokee and other Native American governmental and public institutions through the 1898 Curtis Act, the Dawes Act and the 1906 Five Civilized Tribes Act.
 Under this legislation, they broke up communal tribal holdings and allotted plots of land to individual households, intended to be developed according to the European-American model of subsistence farming.

 The Dawes Commission was tasked to extinguish Native American land claims and break up tribal governments by allotting what was considered communal tribal lands.
 By assigning plots to individual households among the Five Civilized Tribes, they intended to encourage the European-American model of subsistence farming.
 Afterward the US government appointed certain Cherokee chiefs to administer tribal lands and holdings, rather than allowing the people to continue with their practice of hereditary chiefs.